Before you begin taking semaglutide for weight loss, it is important to understand how the doses change throughout treatment.

 Keep reading to find out the starting semaglutide dosage for weight loss and how the dosage changes throughout treatment.

-Whether you are taking Wegovy, Ozempic, or Rybelsus, the standard dosage schedule involves increasing the dose gradually until you reach the maximum dose of semaglutide.
+Whether you are taking Wegovy, Ozempic, or Rybelsus, the standard dosage schedule involves increasing the dose gradually until you reach a maintenance dose of semaglutide, usually 2.4 mg.

-Once you have worked your way up to this maximum dose, you remain on it for the remaining duration of your treatment.
+Once you have worked your way up to your maintenance dose, you remain on it for the remaining duration of your treatment.

 In general, you increase your semaglutide dose every 4 weeks.
 This gives your body more time to adjust to the treatment.